-- Pedagogical analysis of contents select any two or three topic of prescribed textfor secondary class relating to Urdu subject. - Identification of content, expected learning outcomes, method of teachinglearning, expected teacher student activities and evaluation / assessment strategies. - Professional Development: Types of in-service programme for Urdu teacher; roleof Urdu teacher association

-• Journals and other resource material in Urdu language; professional participation conferences, seminar, workshop.
+- Pedagogical analysis of contents select any two or three topic of prescribed textfor secondary class relating to Urdu subject. - Identification of content, expected learning outcomes, method of teachinglearning, expected teacher student activities and evaluation / assessment strategies. - Professional Development: Types of in-service programme for Urdu teacher; role of Urdu teacher association - Journals and other resource material in Urdu language; professional participationin conferences, seminar, workshop.

-Each of the following contents shall be analyzed in terms of the pedagogicaltreatment indicated in the right cell below.
+Each of the following contents shall be analyzed in terms of the

 Content Aspects of Pedagogical treatment

-Poems - Any Three Prose Identification of language items (new)
+Poems - Any Three Prose Identification of language items (new

-• Prose Pieces - Any Three Pieces vocabulary, expression and grammar
+Prose Pieces - Any Three Pieces vocabulary, expression and grammar

 Poems Urdu Book Katha components)

-• Grammar - • Identification of scope in the
+• Grammar - Identification of scope in the

-(Pieces to be selected from Class X Text as indicated) content to be presented forfacilitating learning languageskills
+(Pieces to be selected from Class X Text as content to be presented forfacilitating

+indicated) learning languageskills

-Formulation of learning objectives
+Formulation of learning

+objectives

-Selection of methods and approaches / strategies
+Selection of methods and

+approaches / strategies

-Preparation of teaching-learning materials
+Preparation of teaching-learning

+materials

 Designing of learning activities

-Planning teacher and student activities for effective interaction
+Planning teacher and student

+activities for effective interaction

-Assessment strategies (focusing formative)
+Assessment strategies (focusing

+formative)